10 facts about deforestation in Australia

 - More than 100 species have gone extinct in NSW in the last 200 years.4

 - Australia has one of the highest rates of tree clearing of any developed country historically.
 In the past, we’ve cleared more bush each year than poverty-stricken countries like Burma, Mexico, Zimbabwe, Nigeria and the Congo.5

 - Currently 1,000 animal and plant species are at risk of extinction, including the koala.4

 - In 2014–15, the woody vegetation clearing rate in Queensland was 296,000* hectares per year (ha/year), similar to the 2013–14 woody vegetation clearing rate of 295,000 and over three and a half times what it was in 2009.6 2009–2010: 83,000 hectares 2010–2011: 92,000 hectares 2011–2012: 155,000 hectares 2012–2013: 261,000 hectares 2013–2014: 295,000 hectares 2014–2015: 296,000 hectares

-- In New South Wales, the government is planning to follow Queensland’s lead by ripping up their native vegetation laws.
+- In New South Wales, the government has followed Queensland's lead by ripping up their native vegetation laws.

 - Meanwhile in Western Australia and the Northern Territory, plans are afoot for massive clearing in the Kimberley and Keep River regions for industrial agricultural schemes.